 Use a ruler to check the width of the space between the bars.
 Weave a cloth between the bars if they are too far apart.

 The crib should not have corner posts that stick up.
-Corner posts can be catchpoints for items placed around a child's neck or clothing worn by the child.
+Corner posts are an area of the crib that can catch on items that may be wrapped around a child's neck or catch on clothing worn by the child.
 Unscrew the corner posts or saw them off.

 The mattress should fit snugly against the sides of the crib.
 An infant can suffocate if its head or body becomes wedged between the mattress and the sides of the crib.
 No more than 2 fingers should fit between the mattress and the side of the crib.
 Place rolled towels between the mattress and the crib if the mattress is too small.

 In 2011, a new U.S. crib safety standard did away with the option of having one side of the crib drop down, because this drop-side “feature” was responsible for infant deaths.
 If you buy a new crib, this will not be an issue, but a crib manufactured before 2012 may have the drop-side “feature” risk built in.
 You can defeat the risk in an older crib if you can use screws that permanently attach the drop side into the end posts (or otherwise modify the crib) in a way that the drop-side can no longer drop down.

 When your baby can push up, you should remove bumpers, pillows, and toys from the crib, including toys that are strung across the crib or a playpen.
 Your baby can step on these things or use them to climb out of the crib and fall.